 Who Sells Health Insurance for Children Only?

-Most health insurance carriers–both Marketplace and non-Marketplace –offer health insurance for children only.
+Most health insurance carriers – both Marketplace and non-Marketplace – offer health insurance for children only.
 Under the Affordable Care Act, any insurer offering an individual healthcare plan to an adult must also make that plan available to an individual child, provided the child has not reached his or her 21st birthday at the beginning of the plan year.
-That said, child-only policies have become less common in recent years as a result of insurance market instability, so there may be fewer child-only offerings for parents to choose from.
+That said, individual healthcare plans have become less common in recent years as a result of insurance market instability, so there may be fewer child-only offerings for parents to choose from.

 Subsidies for Child-Only Plans